Numeral (linguistics): 16: hexadecimal

-Hexadecimal systems are based on 16.
+Hexadecimal systems are based on the number 16.

 The traditional Chinese units of measurement were base-16.
 For example, one jīn (斤) in the old system equals sixteen taels.
 The suanpan (Chinese abacus) can be used to perform hexadecimal calculations such as additions and subtractions.

 South Asian monetary systems were base-16.
 One rupee in Pakistan and India was divided into 16 annay.
 A single anna was subdivided into four paisa or twelve pies (thus there were 64 paise or 192 pies in a rupee).
 The anna was demonetised as a currency unit when India decimalised its currency in 1957, followed by Pakistan in 1961.

 20: vigesimal

-Vigesimal numbers use the number 20 as the base number for counting.
+Vigesimal systems are based on the number 20.
 Anthropologists are convinced the system originated from digit counting, as did bases five and ten, twenty being the number of human fingers and toes combined.

 The system is in widespread use across the world.
 Some include the classical Mesoamerican cultures, still in use today in the modern indigenous languages of their descendants, namely the Nahuatl and Mayan languages (see Maya numerals).
 A modern national language which uses a full vigesimal system is Dzongkha in Bhutan.

-Partial vigesimal systems are found in some European languages: Basque, Celtic languages, French (from Celtic), Danish, and Georgian.
+Partial vigesimal systems are found in some languages: Basque, Celtic languages, French (from Celtic), Danish, and Georgian.
 In these languages the systems are vigesimal up to 99, then decimal from 100 up.
 That is, 140 is 'one hundred two score', not *seven score, and there is no numeral for 400 (great score).

 The term score originates from tally sticks, and is perhaps a remnant of Celtic vigesimal counting.
 It was widely used to learn the pre-decimal British currency in this idiom: "a dozen pence and a score of bob", referring to the 20 shillings in a pound.
 For Americans the term is most known from the opening of the Gettysburg Address: "Four score and seven years ago our fathers...".

 24: quadrovigesimal

+Quadrovigesimal systems are based on the number 24.
 The Sko languages have a base-24 system with a sub-base of 6.